-Much recent attention has been focused upon the work of geneticists in search of a gene causing homosexuality; an endeavor littered with papers illustrating little beyond authorial bias.
-While proving or disproving the existence of a gay gene would constitute a grail-like quest for such writers, the roots of homosexuality are, in all probability, far too complex to be explained by a single gene.
+Much recent attention has been focused upon the work of geneticists in search of a gene that might cause a gay orientation; an endeavor littered with papers illustrating little beyond authorial bias.
+While proving or disproving the existence of a gay gene would constitute a grail-like quest for such writers, the roots of this sexual orientation are, in all probability, far too complex to be explained by a single gene.

 Beyond the search for a gay gene, biologists are presented with the dilemma of whether one should exist in the first place.
-Homosexuals are less likely than heterosexuals to pass on their genetic material through reproduction, meaning any predisposition for homosexuality should have long since disappeared from the human genome through natural selection.
-Indeed, this article will have a twofold function of summarizing the evidence for and against gay genes, and showing why this evidence is relevant to an evolutionary explanation for homosexuality.
+Gay people are less likely than straight people to pass on their genetic material through reproduction, meaning any predisposition for being gay should have long since disappeared from the human genome through natural selection.
+Indeed, this article will have a twofold function of summarizing the evidence for and against gay genes, and showing why this evidence is relevant to an evolutionary explanation for this orientation.

 Most biologists concede that genetic factors only contribute about 30-45% of the variation in male sexuality.
 The remainder likely stems from their interaction with environmental factors.
 Indeed, genetic differences between men and women are reflected in our psychology.
 For example, women’s emotional responses to stimuli are more immediate and heightened than those of men.

 During the mid to late teenage years, nearly everyone experiences an identity crisis.
 According to Erik Erikson, during this crisis we strive to understand ourselves by searching for, and strengthening our attributes to create the basis for our adult selves.
-Grey-areas in our thoughts become black and white: discontent with a deity might expand into full blown atheism, or a mild political view may evolve into a radical mindset.
+Grey-areas in our thoughts become black and white: discontent with a deity might expand into full-blown atheism, or a mild political view may evolve into a radical mindset.
 Arguably, grey-areas in sexuality similarly crystallize into black and white, and this reinforcement of identity is often a time during which gay individuals “out” themselves.
 This position is bolstered by the work of Richard Green in his discussion of the “Sissy-Boy Syndrome”.
-Green followed the development of seventy-eight male children, forty-four of whom were identified as exhibiting feminine behaviours.
-Two-thirds of these boys became homosexual, as opposed to only one of the non-feminine boys.
+Green followed the development of 78 male children, 44 of whom were identified as exhibiting feminine behaviours.
+Two-thirds of these boys became gay, as opposed to only one of the non-feminine boys.

 However, most Westerners do not live in familial units, and this has led to an absence of evidence for kin selection (see Jim McKnight's book).
-It may be that homosexuality was naturally selected in the West due to kin selection, but it is no longer relevant to the way Westerners live their lives.
-If this is true, then homosexuality should be in decline, although this could be offset by increased rates of homosexuals becoming parents through sperm donors or surrogate mothers.
+It may be that being gay was naturally selected in the West due to kin selection, but it is no longer relevant to the way Westerners live their lives.
+If this is true, then the gay orientation should be in decline, although this could be offset by increased rates of gay people becoming parents through sperm donors or surrogate mothers.

-An alternative position was proposed by E. J. Miller in 2000.
-He argued that a moderate amount of genetic homosexual traits can make males more attractive to the opposite sex (less aggressive, empathic, committed, etc).
+An alternative position, called the polymorphism theory, was proposed by E. J. Miller in 2000.
+He argued that a moderate amount of gay genetic traits can make males more attractive to the opposite sex (less aggressive, empathic, committed, etc).
 Conversely, highly heterosexual males are more aggressive and less committal, making them unattractive mates.
-If some male offspring are homosexual, then it is likely that their straight brothers will have a number of genetic homosexual traits that make them more attractive mates (allowing gay genes to be naturally selected).
-However, a 2009 study by Pekka Santtila found that heterosexual men with homosexual brothers had no statistically significant reproductive advantage over heterosexual men with heterosexual brothers, suggesting Miller’s polymorphism theory is unlikely.
+If some male offspring are gay, then it is likely that their straight brothers will have a number of gay genetic traits that make them more attractive mates (allowing gay genes to be naturally selected).
+However, a 2009 study by Pekka Santtila found that straight men with gay brothers had no statistically significant reproductive advantage over straight men with straight brothers, suggesting Miller’s polymorphism theory is unlikely.

-The sexually antagonistic selection theory for homosexuality allows gay genes to propagate through natural selection because of the benefits they bestow on siblings of the opposite sex.
-This opens the door for researchers to ask if homosexuality is genetic.
-While current scientific and psychological research indicates the existence of genetic causes for homosexuality, there is no basis for the belief in one controlling “gay gene”.
-Homosexuality appears to be the result of a cluster of genetic factors that are influential only when particular psychological and social factors are present.
-As we cannot control the genetics we are dealt, or the environment we grow up in, it is highly unlikely that homosexuality is a life-style choice for the vast majority of gay individuals.
+The sexually antagonistic selection theory for the gay orientation allows gay genes to propagate through natural selection because of the benefits they bestow on siblings of the opposite sex.
+This opens the door for researchers to ask if being gay is genetic.
+While current scientific and psychological research indicates the existence of genetic causes for being gay, there is no basis for the belief in one controlling “gay gene”.
+Being gay appears to be the result of a cluster of genetic factors that are influential only when particular psychological and social factors are present.
+As we cannot control the genetics we are dealt, or the environment we grow up in, it is highly unlikely that being gay is a lifestyle choice for the vast majority of gay individuals.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.